Ozark Empire Chapter Officers

 Webmaster

-Keith Oxby WO, Royal Navy, Retired
+Keith Oxby WO, Royal Navy (Retired)

-After ten years as a mechanical engineer, Keith joined the British Royal Navy in 1975 as a Marine Engineer, serving on Frigates, Patrol Vessels and a Survey Ships.
+After ten years as a mechanical engineer, Keith joined the British Royal Navy in 1975 as a Marine Engineer, serving on Frigates, Patrol Vessels and a Survey Ship.
 He spent most of his sea time in the North Atlantic tracking Soviet Submarines, although commissions took him to most of the Atlantic Rim, the Persian Gulf, Mediterranean and eastern Pacific.
 Retiring as a Warrant Officer in 1997 he moved to the SW Missouri Ozarks, where he taught fly fishing.
-He became an American Citizen and a member of MOZARK Chapter of MOAA, serving as membership chairman and webmaster.
+He became an American Citizen and an honorary member of MOZARK Chapter of MOAA, serving as membership chairman and webmaster.
 Moving back to the UK in 2015 he fills his time with family and leading walking holidays in the UK.

 Legislative Liaison